-Pages 71: A document can contain as many different-sized pages as you want.
-For example, you can create a single document that contains all of the various-sized publications that make up a corporate identity-a business card, a letterhead, an envelope, and so on.
+Page 69: A document can contain as many different-sized pages as you want.
+For example, you can create a single document that contains all of the various-sized publications that make up a corporate identify-a business card, a letterhead, an envelope, and so on.
 Or you could add a double-wide foldout page or a smaller-sized insert to a magazine.

-Adding independently numbered sections
+Adding sections

-Pages 72-73: Many documents, especially long documents with front matter, don't start with page number 1 but instead begin on a page that uses a different numbering system-for example, uppercase or lowercase Roman numerals.
+Pages 70-71: Many documents, especially long documents with front matter, don't start with page number 1 but instead begin on a page that uses a different numbering system-for example, uppercase or lowercase Roman numerals.
 The ability to specify independently numbered sections and choose among several numbering styles allows you to create custom numbering schemes within long documents.

-Overriding master objects; placing text and graphics on document pages
+Placing text and graphics on document pages

-Pages 74-76: The distinction between master pages and document pages in the Pages panel is a key concept for novice InDesign users.
+Pages 72-74: The distinction between master pages and document pages in the Pages panel is a key concept for novice InDesign users.
 To emphasize the difference between master pages and document pages, make sure to point out the area in the Pages panel that contains the document's master pages and distinguish these pages from the document pages below.
 Navigate several times between master pages and document pages to clarify the concept for students.